Will Duke cover the spread vs. Arkansas? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Blue Devils record 84.0 points per game, 8.7 more points than the 75.3 the Razorbacks allow.
+- The Blue Devils score 84 points per game, 8.7 more points than the 75.3 the Razorbacks give up.

-- Duke has a 2-2 record against the spread and a 4-0 record overall when scoring more than 75.3 points.
+- The Razorbacks put up an average of 80.7 points per game, 16.5 more points than the 64.2 the Blue Devils allow.

 Bet on this or any college basketball matchup at BetMGM